Green cleaning services are the ideal complement for maintaining the health and safety of your gym, as well as your employees and customers.

 While the presence or enforcement of any cleaning standards may, in general, be oddly lax, State and Federal sanitation regulations will apply for clubs with pools, spas, or where food products are served, to avoid the heightened risk of germ and bacteria transfer and infection.

 Unfortunately, commercial sanitizers and disinfectants, especially bleach, can cause additional health problems in sensitive groups, or after prolonged exposure and can contribute to asthma symptoms and respiratory inflammation, resulting in a reduced capacity for physical performance; the opposite of what you want in a health club.

 Gym members contribute to the problem even further by introducing germs and bacteria through unwashed equipment, unlaundered clothing, especially shoes, and poor personal hygiene.

-Fortunately, there are several cost-effective strategies gym owners and health club managers can take to keep your facilities safe and health for everyone.
+Fortunately, there are several cost-effective strategies that gym owners and health club managers can take to keep your facilities safe and healthy for everyone.

 Germs in Gyms